-After his discovery of the Hebrew-Semitic nucleus, Dussel changed the focus and began to emphasize the Buberian intersubjectivity as the essence of the community: “The I constitutes an ‘alliance’ (brit) with the plural you,” and with God.
-This kind of community does not admit any distinction between flesh and spirit, communal and individual, personal and transcendent goods, as he learns from the ancient Jewish people: “For the Jew, the people themselves, is the 'fulcrum' of faith, their relationship to God is not individual and indirect - by nature, as in idolatry or magic [cultures] - it is communal and direct.
+After his discovery of the Hebrew-Semitic nucleus, Dussel shifted the focus of his work and began emphasizing Buberian intersubjectivity, presenting it as the essence of community: “The I constitutes a ‘covenant’ (brit) with the plural you,” and with God.
+This kind of community does not admit any distinctions between flesh and spirit, communal and individual, personal and transcendent goods, as Dussel discovered from the ancient Jewish people: “For the Jew, the people itself is the ‘fulcrum’ of faith, their relationship to God is not individual and indirect - by nature, as in idolatry or magic [cultures] - it is communal and direct.
 Direct, but as part of a people.”
-Before monarchy, Dussel explains, there were no solitary persons, the identity was only collective.
-In general, the religious experience of the Jewish people is not individual but communitarian.
-The community is not a necessary layer to arrive at a personal communion with God but is in itself the connection with God.
-As said above, for Dussel, and for Buber before, this communal tribal experience is what the prophets will place in opposition to the monarchic degeneration.
-This is why, although with the development of Christianity, there will emerge a type of “adult individualism amid a communitarian vision,” I think that that the fantasy of that primitive united community refrained Dussel from embracing again Maritain’s personalism (and as said before, this trend will almost disappear from Dussel’s future works).
+Dussel explains that, prior to the Jews’ adoption of a monarchy, there were no solitary individuals, and their identity was collective only.
+In general, the religious experience of the Jewish people remained communitarian rather than individual.
+According to Dussel, community was not merely a level that had to be reached in order to achieve a personal communion with God, but it was in itself the essence of the connection with God.
+For Dussel, and for Buber before him, this communal-tribal experience is the prophets’ alternative to monarchic degeneration.
+Consequently, Dussel concluded that, together with the development of Christianity, there would emerge a type of “adult individualism amid a communitarian vision.”
+It is arguable that having embraced a vision of a primordial united community, Dussel was no longer able to accept Maritain’s personalism and, as previously noted, the philosophy of personalism would almost disappear from Dussel’s future works.

-The last concept that appears in the conclusion of Dussel’s dissertation was pluralism.
+The final concept receiving attention in the conclusion of Dussel’s dissertation was pluralism.
 For Maritain, “the conception here is of a pluralist body politic bringing together in its organic unity a diversity of social groupings and structures, each of them embodying positive liberties.”
-For Dussel, the practical expression of this principle would be a fair distribution system, a system that must seriously consider the dimension of the particular ends of persons and peoples.
-In a lecture from 1968, he calls this system ‘a plurality of humanisms’: “the discovery of the universal value of the person now allows defending the right of each internal group of society to tend to its particular good, as long as it does not affect the common good.
-Right to minorities, to their life and work; right to exercise their religion, culture, humanism.”
+For Dussel, the practical expression of this principle would be a fair system of distribution, a system that would necessarily consider seriously the dimension of the particular ends of individuals and peoples.
+In a lecture from 1968, Dussel refers to this system as “a plurality of humanisms:”

+The discovery of the universal value of the person now allows defending the right of each internal group in society to tend to its particular good, as long as it does not affect the common good.
+The right of minorities to their life and work; the right to exercise their religion, culture, humanism.